alottabits/boardfarm-bdd/docs/automated_ui_maintenance_strategy.md

 ## Overview

 To solve this, the `boardfarm` framework should provide a suite of tools for automated discovery and maintenance.
-This document describes a strategy where these tools are used to generate the `selectors.yaml` files, which are then used to configure a device's `gui` component (e.g., `GenieAcsGui`).
+This document describes a strategy where these tools are used to generate the `selectors.yaml` and `navigation.yaml` files, which are then used to configure a device's `gui` component (e.g., `GenieAcsGui`).

 ## The Challenge